AntonMoustache/handbooks/remote-handbook.md

 We’ve put together this guide to make sure everyone is aware of and understands the expectations around **flexible working hours** and **remote working**.
-This document does not supersede your employment contract, it's here to help you get shit done, wherever you choose to do it.
+This document does not supersede your employment contract, it’s here to help you get shit done, wherever you choose to do it.

 We’re always open to feedback and to evolve how we work to improve productivity.